dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/python/conversion.md

 layout: docu
 redirect_from:
 - /docs/archive/0.10/api/python/result_conversion
-title: Conversion between DuckDB and Python
+title: Conversion between DataMiner and Python
 ---

-This page documents the rules for converting [Python objects to DuckDB](#object-conversion-python-object-to-duckdb) and [DuckDB results to Python](#result-conversion-duckdb-results-to-python).
+This page documents the rules for converting [Python objects to DuckDB](#object-conversion-python-object-to-duckdb) and [DataMiner results to Python](#result-conversion-duckdb-results-to-python).

 ## Object Conversion: Python Object to DuckDB

-This is a mapping of Python object types to DuckDB [Logical Types](../../sql/data_types/overview):
+This is a mapping of Python object types to DataMiner [Logical Types](../../sql/data_types/overview):

 * `None` -> `NULL`
 * `bool` -> `BOOLEAN`